corvusdeinanis/cuddlyspaceship/content/Attention and Perception.md

 **bottom-up processing** Perception that consists of the progression of recognizing and processing information from individual components of a stimuli and moving to the perception of the whole.

-## Gestalt laws of Perceptual Organisation
+## Gestalt Laws of Perceptual Organisation
 Gestalt School
 *'the whole is something else than the sum of its parts'* **Wertheimer, Koffka, Kohler**